Menu

 Please have your trash, recycling and yard waste out at the curb no later than 7:00 a.m. on your collection day.

-• Put refuse in regular trash containers or plastic bags for pick up.
+• Put bagged refuse in green 96-gallon trash carts provided by WM for pick up.

 • In the case of a holiday falling on your normally scheduled pick up day, refuse/compost and recycling (if scheduled) will be picked up a day later.

 • Put grass, leaves and brush in reusable containers clearly marked yard waste only or paper bags for compost collection.
+Containers must be less than 50 pounds.
 Plastic bags are not allowed.

 • Separate compost from refuse at the curb and mark reusable compost containers with a “yard waste” designation.